narencachy/aks-quickstart/README.md

 # see what's running
 kubectl get all

+# wait until the nodes show as "ready"

 # Run an app (technically, create a deployment)
 kubectl create deployment goweb --image=bartr/go-web-aks